A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: Participant Profiles

 \item \textbf{Permanency Consultation Supervisor (n=1)}: Supervise and manage the permanency consultants and facilitate permanency consultations.

 \item \textbf{Clinical Therapist (n=1)}: Licensed clinical social workers who conduct mental-health assessments for foster children. \end {itemize}

-Since the CWS experiences a high turnover rate in the the case manager position, we focused our attention more so towards supervisors and permanency consultants when conducting our interviews.
-Moreover, supervisors facilitate planning meetings and permanency consultants facilitate permanency consultations, which ensured that these staff members were consistently present at all the meetings.
+Since CWS experiences a high turnover rate in the case manager position, we focused our attention more so towards supervisors and permanency consultants when conducting our interviews.
+Moreover, supervisors facilitate planning meetings and permanency consultants facilitate permanency consultations, which ensured that these staff members were consistently present at all the meetings where collaborative work mediated by policies, social work practice, and algorithms occurred.